ianlewis/kay/docs/forms-usage.rst

 The second example shows you how to separate HTMLs of input field and error messages.
 If you call render() method instead of just call the field widget, you only get the HTML of input field.
-So in most cases, you need to put codes that displays error messages.
+So in most cases, you need to put codes for displaying error messages.
 In this example, you will get this HTML for error messages:

 .. code-block:: html